| |

 resurrected. and meets monthly in the summer at churches around Lincolnshire

-at others and make our own judgments.
-We will go around each Church and
+we can look at others and make our own judgments.
+We will go around each

-contribute to a discussion about the style, payout and Architectural features
+Church and contribute to a discussion about the style, payout and Architectural

-of the building, and finally make a personal contribution to the upkeep
+features of the building, and finally make a personal contribution to

 |